SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/asset-models.md

 {{< c8y-admon-info>}}
 If you do not select and check a child asset model, then the asset cannot have any subassets. <br>
-The selected child asset models are not listed in the dropdown.
+The selected child asset models are not listed in the dropdown menu.
 {{< /c8y-admon-info>}}

 If one or more child asset models are checked as required, an asset created with this asset model can have only subassets belonging to the selected child asset models.